 However, consuming some foods may cause flare-ups and make acne worse in some people and so should be avoided.
-If you regularly experience acne outbreaks after eating pizza or fries, try avoiding these foods and see how your skin reacts.
+If you regularly experience acne outbreaks after eating pizza or fries, try avoiding these carb heavy foods and see how your skin reacts.

 • One study showed men on a low glycemic index (GI) diet had fewer acne spots after 12 weeks compared to a group that ate lots of high GI carb foods.

 Specific Foods: Some foods have long been said to cause acne or outbreaks.
 Here’s the facts to date:

 Evidence linking acne and dairy foods is weak.